Abbott Labs stock and its dividend hold a special place in my portfolio.

 Why?
 I worked at Abbott for nearly 10 years.

 During that time, I worked my way up the finance and accounting ranks as best I could.
 But that was many years ago.
-I’m much happier to just be an owner now; not an employee.
+I’m much happier to just be an owner making money from dividends now.
+Not an employee earning a salary.

 Abbott has changed dramatically since I worked there.
 So let’s check to see how the Abbott Labs stock dividend stacks up today.
 Also, we will look at some recent Abbott stock predictions from top analysts and research firms.